-In one corner, next to a sleek high wheeler is an image of John Keen, a fit man in a skin-tight kit that looks remarkably contemporary.
+In one corner of the exhibit, next to a sleek high wheeler wais an image of John Keen, a fit man in a skin-tight kit that looks remarkably contemporary.
 In the 1870s, Keen was the fastest man in the world.
 It was reported that more than 12,000 people showed up to see him compete in one event and he purportedly once rode 50 miles in 3 hours, 9 minutes—yes, on a high wheeler.

 One of Eames’s favorite stories involves the yellow Stearns “safety” bike, the bike most of us now consider the classic configuration, so named because it was far safer than the high-wheelers.

-On a table nearby sits “How I Learned to Ride a Bicycle” a small book by the suffragette and temperance reformer Frances Willard.
-Eames picks it up.
-“This was a woman whose health was failing so, in her 50s, she learned to ride a bike and it was the most liberating experience for her,” Eames says.
+On a table nearby sat “How I Learned to Ride a Bicycle” a small book by the suffragette and temperance reformer Frances Willard.
+Eames picked it up.
+“This was a woman whose health was failing so, in her 50s, she learned to ride a bike and it was the most liberating experience for her,” he saiad.

-I open the book and it falls randomly to a page where Willard wrote:
+I open the book and it fell randomly to a page where Willard wrote:

 “That which caused the many failures I had in learning the bicycle had caused me failures in life; namely a certain fearful looking for of judgment; a too vivid realization of the uncertainty of everything about me; an underlying doubt—at once, however (and this is all that saved me), matched and overcome by the determination not to give in to it.”

-Though Willard’s book is ostensibly about riding a bike, like this exhibit it is, to use one of Eames favorite words, much more about transformation and how bikes can and do change lives.
+Though Willard’s book is ostensibly about riding a bike, it is, to use one of Eames favorite words, much more about transformation and how bikes can and do change lives.